Amid furor over monuments, Trump seeks `garden’ of US heroes

-Absent from Trump’s initial list are any Native American or Hispanic individuals.
+Absent from Trump’s initial list are any Native American, Hispanic or Asian-American individuals.
 The White House and Interior Department declined to comment on how the list was assembled.

+Trump on Saturday spoke glowing about his selections as an “incredible group,” but also noted they “are just a few of the people” he is considering and “are subject to change.”

+“But once we make that decision, those great names are going to be up there and they’re never coming down,” Trump said in a speech at his “Salute for America” celebration at the White House to mark Independence Day.

-To be certain, the monument is far from a done deal and Trump’s plan could be dashed if presumptive Democratic nominee Joe Biden denies him a second term in November.
+To be certain, the monument is far from a done deal and Trump’s plan could be dashed if presumptive Democratic nominee Joe Biden denies him a second term in November or Congress balks at allocating funding for the project.

 But Trump also is looking to put an ideological stamp on the idea of American greatness with the inclusion of conservative stalwart Antonin Scalia, the late Supreme Court Justice.